4. Quick Tour of Cytoscape¶

 - The Menu Bar at the top (see below for more information about each menu).

 - The Network Panel (Network tab of the Control Panel, top left).
-This contains an optional network overview pane (shown at the bottom left).
+At the top of the Network Panel is a Search bar, with direct access to multiple external resources.
+The network panel also contains an optional network overview pane (shown at the bottom left).

 - The main Network View Window, which displays the network.